ClarkCGA/moore_phase_6/README.md

 <summary>Mahalanobis Classification</summary>

-* Now that the landsat images have been downloaded, they’re ready to be classified.
-* Open the newly downloaded composite.
+## Tutorial data

+* The data for this tutorial is provided as ___.zip
+* Download ___.zip, extract the files, and set up a new project in Terrset using the working and resources folders included

 * Here we see a large area within a quad is misclassified as not having any mangrove.
+Although we could manually digitize each patch of mangrove, with an environment so complex, it would take a long time and result in a less accurate classification than a model-based classification.

 ![image](https://github.com/user-attachments/assets/537a458f-324d-4eca-9844-578fc73c8ccf)

-* Create a new vector file and label it ‘trainmangrove’
+## Creating Training sites

+* Create a new vector file by opening hte digitize tool through the search bar or tool pane.
+For the name of the layer to be created, type 'trainmangrove'.
+Check the box for 'monitor training site areas', this will bring up a window showing the total number of pixels that have been selected for a particular class
+* Digitize some polygons within the areas of mangrove, making sure that all of the digitized polygons have the class listed as 1.
+These will be used as training sites for our automated classification.
+	* It's important to ensure that you have captured a vaiery of areas within the class you wish to digitize, as classes such as mangrove have subtle variation in their reflectance values.
+A good rule of thumb is to add two or three new training sites each time you refine the classification, and keep each training site to no larger than 100 cells.
-* Digitize some training sites within the mangrove class. (make sure to save the digitization edits before moving to the next step!)
+ 	* Make sure to save your digitized training sites before moving to the next step.
-	* Areas within mangrove often appear deep red in the composite, but it's important to get a variety of training sites throughout the region you are trying to classify.

 ![image](https://github.com/user-attachments/assets/f1c1777c-d207-4e22-aa04-2f996c17fab8)